Amir Albazi: Early life and education

-Career
+Mixed martial arts career

 Early career

 Amir's first fight came in the World Ultimate Full Contact 15, he submitted Pavlo Kulish in 59 seconds, and subsequently went on an 8 bout win streak to start his MMA career before moving to Bellator, where he extended that streak to 10 bouts after defeating Jamie Powell and Iurie Bejenari.
 Amir's first loss came in the Middle Eastern promotion series Brave CF to Jose "Shorty" Torres.
 Amir rebounded from his loss by defeating Ryan Curtis in Brave CF 29.